xander2508/Notes/5. Standard Information/Operating Systems/Linux/Linux Kerberos.md

 [Keytab](https://kb.iu.edu/d/aumh) files commonly allow scripts to authenticate automatically using Kerberos without requiring human interaction or access to a password stored in a plain text file.
 For example, a script can use a keytab file to access files stored in the Windows share folder.

+> [!NOTE]
-**Note:** Any computer that has a Kerberos client installed can create keytab files.
+> Any computer that has a Kerberos client installed can create keytab files.
 Keytab files can be created on one computer and copied for use on other computers because they are not restricted to the systems on which they were initially created.

+> [!NOTE]
+> A computer account needs a ticket to interact with the Active Directory environment.
+Similarly, a Linux domain joined machine needs a ticket.
+The ticket is represented as a keytab file located by default at `/etc/krb5.keytab` and can only be read by the root user.
+If we gain access to this ticket, we can impersonate the computer account.

 ## Finding Kerberos Tickets in Linux